 - Microservices: When applications are made up of many independent services, the size and light weight of containers are perfectly suited for collecting the loosely associated services together.

-- Modernisation: Completing a digital transformation commonly begins with some form of containerisation, especially when migrating applications to the cloud.
+- Modernization: Completing a digital transformation commonly begins with some form of containerization, especially when migrating applications to the cloud.

 - Cloud-native applications: Because of containers’ low overhead/resource uptake, they can be packed quite tightly on one OS.
 This high density allows many of the containers to be hosted within one virtual machine, which is ideal for cloud-native application delivery.